The History of Ohio, Kentucky and Indiana Haunts

 In 1998 Fright Manor had 11,000 customers and tickets were $7 a piece.
 The money went to the Lutheran Men’s Basketball League, Calvary Lutheran Church, the Lutheran High School and the City of Southport to help buy playground equipment for the local park.
 In 1999 $10,000 was spent on animatronics and various props.
 The storage shed was also enlarged. $4,000 was spent on advertising which consisted of radio ads, ads on White Castle food bags and to be included in the Target Haunted House Guide.
 It took six weeks to build the haunt and a committee of 20 people met throughout the year to plan and work on props.
 From 1984 to 2004, Fright Manor was able to raise over $300,000 for the city of Southport Children’s Fund.

 In 2004, Fear in the Dark replaced Scream at South Hollow and it was located at the Southport Little League.
 From 2005-2008, Fright Manor was located at the Southport Little League.
-In 2009 they moved to 2909 S. Meridian Street in Indianapolis, Indiana which is their current location.
-Today Fright Manor is a multi haunt attraction with a variety of themes and even a zombie hunting attraction called Zombie Alley.
+In 2009 they moved to 2909 S. Meridian Street in Indianapolis, Indiana.
+Today Fright Manor is a multi haunt attraction with a variety of themes and effects.
+Fright Manor’s old building was sold and they moved back to Southport Little League in 2018.

 On Friday May 11th, 1984 the haunt industry would change forever.
 This is the tragic day that the Haunted Castle at Six Flags Great Adventure in New Jersey caught on fire.
-8 teenagers were killed in the fiery inferno.
-They were all on a school trip to the park , five from New York and three from New Jersey.
+8 teenagers were killed in the fiery inferno and 8 others were injured.
+The deceased victims were all on a school trip to the park , five from New York and three from New Jersey.
 It only took 15 minutes before the roof caved in.
 This massive fire started at 6:35 pm and was under control by 7:41 pm.
-Some say that it was caused by a 14 year old boy who accidentally caught a 3 by 7 foot polyurethane foam crash pad on fire.
+Some say that it was caused by a 13 year old boy who accidentally caught a 3 by 7 foot polyurethane foam crash pad on fire.
 He was using a cigarette lighter to find his way out.
 This has not been proven.

 (Here are images of The Haunted Castle in its glory days.)

 Apparently one of the strobe lights had malfunctioned causing the haunt to be darker than usual.
-A 13 year old boy walked through the haunt with the boy who caused the fire and told his mom what had happened as they watched the news on TV.
-Law enforcement promised that the 14 year old wouldn’t be charged because he didn’t commit a crime.
+A 14 year old boy named Joey Iraca walked through the haunt with the boy who caused the fire and told his mom what had happened as they watched the news on TV.
+Law enforcement promised that the 13 year old wouldn’t be charged because he didn’t commit a crime.
 But unfortunately the boy never came forward.

 There were nearly 20,000 people at the park that day.
 Visitors said that they could smell burning flesh and hear screams as the Haunted Castle went up in flames.
 The temperature reached 2,000 degrees and bodies were burned beyond recognition.
 Authorities at first thought they were scorched mannequins, but that wasn’t the case.
 The fire spread so quickly because of wind from the outside air conditioners and there was no chance for survival.
 Two of the exits were closed off including the strobe light emergency door.
 None of the victims were near the exit and most were huddled together.
 Prior to the Haunted Castle fire, there were 3 reported deaths at the park since it opened 10 years ago.